 As an exploration of that “purpose”, I started to create stuff - I made a dance film in honor of my mom, I wrote an essay that I read at a theater in the Mission District; I started a lunch discussion called “Women Inspiring Women.”
 I used artistic expression as a way to find myself and in doing so, I realized that I was not alone.

-I knew from the beginning that The Hivery was more than just an idea, it had to be a physical space, a movement really, about women working in an entirely different way.
-I wanted to create a new model for the way work can be done and that women can create successful, viable work in a kind, supportive and light-filled environment.
-I wanted to create a space where the creative and collaborative process could be embraced, not just by artists, but by every woman seeking her next chapter.
+I knew from the beginning that The Hivery was more than just an idea, it had to be a physical space, a movement really, about working in an entirely different way.
+I wanted to create a new model for the way work can be done and that we can create successful, viable work in a kind, supportive and light-filled environment.
+I wanted to create a space where the creative and collaborative process could be embraced, not just by artists, but by everyone seeking their next chapter.

 The Hivery has evolved and changed, like a true hive that expands and grows with the support of its’ community.
 In the beginning, I had no idea where it would go.
 I allowed myself to be guided by three core values: kindness, creativity, and community.
 And those three principles have shown me the way.

 What I’ve learned since launching The Hivery three years ago is that everything I learned about business and life, I learned in the dance studio.
 Learning how to express yourself in the most authentic manner, showing up every day and doing the work, and surrounding yourself with kind people who believe in what’s possible for you.

 Show up, make something, don’t do it alone, repeat.
 What I hope for the community at The Hivery is that they find their own “inner artist” to own who they really are, express the unique gifts that they have to offer and find empowerment to make their contribution to this world.

 More on programs, speaking, coaching, and mentorship here.